| | |

 Spatchcocked Roasted Chicken with Tomatoes, Garlic, and Fresh Basil

-How to Make a Spatchcocked Roasted Chicken with Tomatoes, Garlic, and Fresh Basil
+How to Make a Spatchcocked Roasted Chicken with Tomatoes, Garlic, and Fresh Basil:

-Place the spatchcocked chicken in your roasting pan then add the tomatoes and garlic around the sides of the chicken.
-Drizzle the chicken, tomatoes, and garlic with a bit of olive oil.
-Rub the olive oil all over the bird so it’s evenly coated.
+Place the spatchcocked chicken in your roasting pan, then add the tomatoes and garlic around the sides of the chicken.
+Drizzle the chicken, tomatoes, and garlic with a bit of avocado oil.
+Rub the olive oil all over the bird.
 Season the chicken and tomatoes well with sea salt and freshly cracked pepper, to taste.
-Pour the chicken broth into the bottom of the roasting pan.

 Spatchcocked Roasted Chicken with Tomatoes, Garlic, and Fresh Basil